lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ## Post-Main Loop

-After all the images have been processed (or you have chosen to stop analyzing input from the camera), if the "-pc" command line argument was used, print out the performance statistics to the command window and exit the application.
+After all the images have been processed (or you have chosen to stop analyzing input from the camera), if the "-pc" command line argument was used, the performance statistics are printed out to the command window and the application is exited.

 ```cpp
 if (FLAGS_pc) {